Beta Coronae Australis

-Beta Coronae Australis (Beta CrA), Latinized from β Coronae Australis, is a solitary star located in the southern constellation Corona Australis.
+Beta Coronae Australis (β CrA), Latinized from β Coronae Australis, is a solitary star located in the southern constellation Corona Australis.
 It is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 4.10.
 The star is located around 470 light years distant from the Sun based on parallax, and is drifting further away with a radial velocity of 2.7 km/s.
 At its current distance, Beta CrA's brightness is diminished by 0.29 magnitudes due to interstellar dust.